-Figure 1.
-Schematic of cavity mode geometry in misaligned optical cavities, shown for the example case of Gaussian-shaped mirrors. (a) Perfect, symmetric alignment of the two mirror profiles (solid, black lines).
-The cavity mode axis (densely dotted, red) is aligned to both mirror axes.
-The radius of curvature of the phase fronts on the mirror matches the central curvature (dashed, purple) (b) Small transverse misalignment Δx of the mirrors.
-The mode tilts at an angle φ to the mirror axes (sparsely dotted, black, horizontal), intersecting the mirror at point P_A , which is at displacement x_m from the centre of the mirror.
-The curvature at the intersection point (dashed, purple) is different from the centre of the mirror. (c) Mode instability for large mirror displacement.
-At sufficiently large misalignment, the cavity mode axis may tilt at such an angle that neither mirror surface is concave at the mode intersection point, and no stable mode is predicted.
+FIG. 1.
+Schematic of cavity mode geometry in misaligned optical cavities, shown for the example case of Gaussian-shaped mirrors. (a) Perfect, symmetric alignment of the two mirror profiles (black solid lines).
+The cavity mode axis (red dotted line) is aligned to both mirror axes.
+The radius of curvature of the phase fronts on the mirror matches the central curvature (purple dashed line). (b) Small transverse misalignment Δx of the mirrors.
+The mode tilts at an angle φ to the mirror axes (horizontal black dotted lines), intersecting the mirror at point P_A , which is at displacement x_m from the center of the mirror.
+The curvature at the intersection point (purple dashed line) is different from the center of the mirror displacement.
+At sufficiently large misalignment, the cavity mode axis may tilt at such an angle that neither mirror surface is concave at the mode intersection point and no stable mode is predicted.